samuelneel/home-lab/README.md

 6. Practiced help desk workflows: created a new-hire account, reset a password, and unlocked a locked-out account.

-[Insert screenshots: domain creation, the OU structure, a domain-joined client, a password reset.]

 ## Phase 2 — SOC Detection
 1. Deployed the SIEM VM and forwarded Windows event logs from the client and DC.